Tesla Stock Takes A Hit — After Elon Musk Does The Same

 Other entrepreneurs have used marijuana, including the late Steve Jobs and George Zimmer, founder of Men's Wearhouse.
 Virgin Group founder Richard Branson reportedly encouraged parents to smoke joints with their children.

-Several media outlets incorrectly reported that the U.S. Air Force was reviewing Musk's security clearance after the video of him smoking published online, since his company SpaceX provides services to the government, Reuters reported.
+Several media outlets incorrectly reported that the U.S. Air Force was reviewing Musk's security clearance after the video of him smoking was published online, because his company SpaceX provides services to the government, Reuters reported.

 "Do people want privacy?"
 Musk asked Rogan in the video.
 "Because they seem to put everything on the Internet, practically."